awsdocs/aws-snowball-developer-guide/doc_source/using-ami.md

 ## Adding an AMI When Ordering Your Device<a name="add-ami-order"></a>

-When you order your device, you can add AMIs to the device by choosing **Enable Compute with EC2** in the AWS Snow Family Management Console\.
-When you choose **Add AMI**, you see the **Source AMI name** list that contains all the AMIs that can be loaded onto your device\.
+When you order your device, you can add AMIs to the device by choosing them in the **Compute using EC2 instances \- optional** section in the AWS Snow Family Management Console\.
+The **Compute using EC2 instances \- optional** lists all of the AMIs that can be loaded onto your device\.
 The AMIs fall into the following categories:
 + **AMIs from AWS Marketplace** — These are AMIs created from the list of supported AMIs\.
 For information about creating an AMI from the supported AMIs from AWS Marketplace, see [Adding an AMI from AWS Marketplace](#add-marketplace-ami)\.
 + **AMIs uploaded using VM Import/Export** — When you order your device, the AMIs that were uploaded using VM Import/Export are listed in the console\.
 For more information, see [Importing a VM as an Image Using VM Import/Export](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html) in the *VM Import/Export User Guide*\.
 For information about supported virtualization environments, see [VM Import/Export Requirements](https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html)\.